sriyogesh94/dcos-docs/1.9/usage/tutorials/dcos-101/service-discovery.md

   redis-1y1hj-s1.marathon.mesos.
 60 IN  A 10.0.0.43
   ```

-  So we now know that our redis app is running on 10.0.0.43:30585.
+  So you now know that your redis app is running on `10.0.0.43:30585`.

   <a name="namedvips"></a>
   * [Named Vips](/docs/1.9/usage/service-discovery/load-balancing-vips/) allow you to assign name/port pairs to your apps.
 Named VIPs allow you to assign meaningful names to your apps.
-  For example, we can assign a named VIP to our redis service by adding the following to the package definition:
+  For example, you can assign a named VIP to your redis service by adding the following to the package definition:

   ~~~
   "VIP_0": "/redis:6379"